dev-sandeep/blockchain/README.md

-# Solidity Contract for the return process in p2p e-commerce.
+# Solidity Contract for the return process in p2p e-commerce -
 The Return.sol explains various methods called by different stakeholders of a p2p e-commerce return process, like -
 1. Buyer, 2.
 Seller, 3.
 Logistic Team, 4.
 Mediator